-With effect from 1 July 2019, VAT withholding provisions were re-introduced after their introduction and subsequent suspension in 2018.
+With effect from 1 July 2019, VAT withholding provisions were reintroduced after their introduction and subsequent suspension in 2018.
 The provisions require a designated person to withhold 6% of the taxable value of the supply when making a payment.
 The list of designated withholding VAT agents has not yet been gazetted so the withholding requirement is not currently effective.

-We understand there will be an exemption for compliant taxpayers that is expected to operate in a similar manner to the current WHT exemption list (i.e., based on a 6 monthly renewal conditional on good VAT compliance behaviour).
+There is an exemption for compliant taxpayers that is expected to operate in a similar manner to the current WHT exemption list (i.e., based on a six-monthly renewal conditional on good VAT compliance behaviour).
 This should reduce the tax compliance burden and cash flow implications for payees.